aapeliltd/ticketingapp-frontend/README.md

-# Customer Ticket App- Frontendt
+# Customer Ticket App- Frontend

 This project was created with Angular 9.